masahiro-negishi/disentanglement_zoo/README.md

 pip install -r requirements.txt
 ```

+## Available models
+- VAE
+- BetaVAE

+## Available metrics
+- visualization of reconstruction of original inputs
+- visualization of distributions of means and logvars

 ## Test lib
 You can run pytest for all test files in lib as follows.
 ```